 Whether you’re just starting out or have been in business for years, having a strong brand image is crucial if you want to attract customers.
-A successful brand not only resonates with your target market but helps establish long-term customer loyalty.
+A successful brand not only resonates with your target audience but helps establish long-term customer loyalty.

 A brand is much more than an eye-catching logo or clever tagline.
 Rather, a brand communicates the emotions that undergird a business’ reason for being.